jillesvangurp/www.jillesvangurp.com/pages/index.md

 ---
 <img alt="Jilles van Gurp photo" src="https://en.gravatar.com/userimage/227586/49ce2cb62cc80e45d963cc055ce6edb8.jpg?size=300" style="float:right;margin-left:1em;margin-bottom:1em;"/>

 This is my website.
 I've had it in various forms since the mid nineties and with this domain for two decades now.
-For the last decade or so, I've been based in Berlin, Germany and have also lived in Finland, Sweden, and the Netherlands (my home country).
+For the last decade or so, I've been in Berlin, Germany.
+Before that I lived in Finland, Sweden, and the Netherlands (my home country).

 ## Consulting Services